Course Outline

 Spark Streaming for Government

-- Overview of streaming capabilities in Spark for government real-time data processing
+- Overview of streaming capabilities in Spark

-- Evaluating streaming platforms suitable for government use
+- Evaluating different streaming platforms

-- Sliding window operations for government data streams
+- Sliding window operations in Spark

-- Labs: Writing spark streaming applications for government tasks
+- Laboratory exercises: Writing Spark streaming applications

 -